top of page

 • YOUTH AREA | Aoaatrails

-Looking for a safe fun location for your kids to start?
-Check out our Youth Area!
+A safer, smaller-scale off-road area at AOAA designed for younger riders to learn the basics under parent supervision.
 The AOAA Youth Riding Area Looking for a spot at the AOAA to take the new riders?
 We now have a youth area!
 Location Located on the Eastern Reserve, just off Quarry Road.
 Rules - 10 Years old and under - ATVs & Dirt bikes Only (90cc Max) - Adult riding is prohibited - Riders must be supervised at all time - All AOAA safety regulations apply Other - Please keep gate closed and secured at all times, close ad secure when you enter and exit - Please inform AOAA Staff of any issues or prohibited activities ASAP Information It is the perfect place to take the kiddos and teach them how to ride.
 Please follow all rules posted on the gate.

 • NEAR BY | Aoaatrails

-All of the fun things to include in your trip to AOAA besides the ride!
+Lodging, dining, and attractions near AOAA in Coal Township, PA.
+Plan your full Eastern PA off-road weekend trip in one place.
 Near by AOAA Looking to continue the fun on your trip?
-To find more near by attractions Click here Other Events Still looking for more?
+Click here to find more near by attractions!
+Other Events Still looking for more?
 Make sure you check out the Susquehanna River Valley page for local events and information Visit Central PA Looking to continue the fun and explore some of these places without having to give up riding time?
 The AOAA offers the portal access trail directly from the property...
 Right to downtown Shamokin!
 Make sure to follow the route and obey all traffic laws! **OPEN FRIDAY, SATURDAY, SUNDAY WEATHER PERMITTING**

 bottom of page